 1. Notifications can be blocked by User at OS Level: Operating systems give users a choice to block the notification for a particular app.
 The problem with this implementation is that GCM won’t invalidate the token neither it informs the app-server about this temporary de-activation.
 Also, some battery-saving apps Force Stop the running apps which then won’t be able to deliver notifications to the user’s device.

-2. Device-specific issues: Some devices like Xiaomi are known to not receive notifications when apps are not running either in foreground or background.
+2. Device-specific issues: Some devices like Xiaomi are known to not receive notifications when apps are not running either in the foreground or background.
 The manufacturers are coming up with fixes in the new updates but for older versions, the problem persists.
-For Mi & Lenovo 6000 series, we have found the failure rate to be around 98% – 99% i.e. we can only deliver to 1 out of 100 devices.
+For Mi & Lenovo 6000 series, we have found the failure rate to be around 98% - 99% i.e. we can only deliver to 1 out of 100 devices.

 3. User Not connected to GCM due to Network issues: A lot of customers are not connected to the Internet for a long time and hence GCM cannot deliver notifications to them as well cannot mark them inactive.
 GCM works by maintaining an idle socket connection from an Android device to Google's servers.
 To make sure that the connection remains active, Android will send a heartbeat every 28 minutes (which has recently changed to a dynamic value as per Google I/O 16) on mobile connection and every 15 minutes on Wifi (source).
 If this heartbeat is not received, the connection is considered broken and Google attempts to re-establish it.